Noaemien/ada-template-website/analysis.md

   </iframe>
 </div>

-Therefore versitality captures not only the topic diversity but goes further into linked categories to better identify topical connections.
-Thanks to this property, multiple plausible navigation paths within the limited depth are offered.
-This is the case sometimes even the raw popularity of the articles is not as high.
-Pointing towards a complementaryquality between these metrics.
+Therefore, versatility captures not only topic diversity but also the network of linked categories, to better identify topical connections.
+Thanks to this property, multiple plausible navigation paths within limited depth are offered, sometimes even when the raw popularity of the articles is not very high.
+This points to a **complementary quality** between popularity and versatility.

 ---

 ## Metric 3: Efficiency

-The last but not least the efficiency.
-Here the a hubs participation to successful and timely navigation is materialized.
+Last but not least, **efficiency**.
+Here, a hub’s contribution to successful and timely navigation is quantified.

 It combines three behavioral indicators:
 - The success rate of games in which the hub appears.
 - The frequency of immediate backtracking following the hub.
 - The average game duration associated with its usage.

-We can first have a look at the best hubs ranked by efficiency amongst all the articles :
+We can first look at the best hubs ranked by efficiency amongst all the articles:

 <div style="width:100%;">
   <iframe
     src="{{ '/_plots/analysis_plots/efficiency_top_hubs.html' | relative_url }}"